justPauw/pokemon-umbral-stasis/docs/index.md

         No, it would not make much sense to how the story goes.

     !!! question "How do I evolve Trade Evolutions?"
-        Once you meet Bill in Route 11, you can purchase Link Cord's, an evolution item that works like Elemental Stones.
+        Once you meet Bill in Route 11, you can purchase Link Cords, an evolution item that works like Elemental Stones.

     !!! question "How did you make Pokémon Umbral Stasis?"
         With the use of [RPG Maker XP](https://store.steampowered.com/app/235900/RPG_Maker_XP/) and [Pokémon Essentials](https://eeveeexpo.com/essentials/).